Chicago will drop controversial ShotSpotter gunfire detection system

 In a social media post last week, SoundThinking CEO Ralph Clark defended the technology.
 "If 80-90% of gunfire goes unreported, why wouldn't you want to close that gap?
 Especially, if it had the potential to save 100+ lives in addition to other ancillary benefits.
 Still have not heard any reasonable argument against that proposition."

+In a statement on Wednesday, Clark emphasized the importance of ShotSpotter for the residents of Chicago.

+"The most important measure of ShotSpotter's value is in lives saved.
+In the time that it has been deployed in Chicago, ShotSpotter has led police to locate hundreds of gunshot wound victims where there was no corresponding call to 911," Clark said.
+"Those are victims who most likely would not have received aid — if not for ShotSpotter."

-The Chicago Police Department and SoundThinking (formerly ShotSpotter) did not immediately respond to requests for comment.
+The Chicago Police Department did not immediately respond to requests for comment.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.